 Under the Cherry Moon and Graffiti Bridge Room

-In the adjoining room, you'll see memorabilia from his lesser known movies, Under the Cherry Moon and Grafitti Bridge.
+In the adjoining room, you’ll see memorabilia from his lesser-known movies, Under the Cherry Moon and Grafitti Bridge.
 Smaller than the Purple Rain Room, this space was also once used as a dance studio.
-It has been split in half, separated by different flooring and lighting.
+Different flooring and lighting split the room in half.

 History Hallway

-Walking through the History Hallway, you will view a timeline that chronicles Prince's career from 1978 (when his first album debuted) to 1996, with one large photo representing each year.
-Our tour guide, Natasha, jokingly explained why the timeline stops at 1996, “Well, the hallway is only so long.”
+Walking through the History Hallway, you will view a timeline that chronicles Prince’s career starting in 1978, when his first album debuted.
+It continues to 1996, with one large photo representing each year.
+Our tour guide, Natasha, jokingly explained why the timeline stops when it does, saying, “Well, the hallway is only so long.”

 Arcade Room